rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

     - [x] Perhaps check this in frontend as well.
 - [x] TODO - Link's `text` field - consider make it `blank=True`

-🔥🔥🔥OK!
+OK!
 Let's try rendering the results - object list in frontend!
-- [ ] Create a component for rendering a company, say `company-component`.
+- [x] Create a component for rendering a company, say `company-component`.
+- [x] Render company in `user-com-app-page`.
-- [ ] Render company list in `user-com-app-page`.
+- [x] Render company list in `user-app-page`.